krasimir/stent/README.md

 });
 ```

 *This example is a bit silly.
-We'll probably go with a separate state when data fetching is a progress.*
+We'll probably go with a separate state when data fetching is in progress.*

 ### Small ToDo app